Khutbah

-Khutbah (خُطْبَة, khuṭba; خطبه, khotbeh; hutbe) serves as the primary formal occasion for public preaching in the Islamic tradition.
+A khutbah (خُطْبَة, khuṭba; خطبه, khotbeh; hutbe) serves as the primary formal occasion for public preaching in the Islamic tradition.
+Someone who gives the khutbah is referred to as a khatib.

 Such sermons occur regularly, as prescribed by the teachings of all legal schools.
 The Islamic tradition can be formally observed at the congregation prayer on Friday.
 In addition, similar sermons are called for on the two festival days (Eid al-Fitr and Eid al-Adha) and after Solar and Lunar Eclipse prayer, as well as after the Rain prayer.

 Origins and definition

-Religious narration (including sermons) may be pronounced in a variety of settings and at various times.
+Religious narration—including sermons—may be pronounced in a variety of settings and at various times.
 The khutbah, however, refers to khutbah al-jum'a, usually meaning the address delivered in the mosque at weekly (usually Friday) and annual rituals.
 Other religious oratory and occasions of preaching are described as dars (a lesson) or waz (an admonition), and their formats differ accordingly.

-The khutbah originates from the practice of the Islamic prophet, Muhammad, who used to deliver words of exhortation, instruction, or command at gatherings for worship in the mosque, which consisted of the courtyard of his house in Medina.
+The khutbah originates from the practice of the Islamic prophet Muhammad, who used to deliver words of exhortation, instruction, or command at gatherings for worship in the mosque, which consisted of the courtyard of his house in Medina.

 After the conquest of Mecca, Muhammad presented himself as a khatib to the city in AD 630.
-The first four caliphs, and the Ummayads caliphs and provincial governors all delivered sermons.
+The first four caliphs, and the Umayyad caliphs and provincial governors all delivered sermons.
 There were not necessarily exhortatory, but addressed practical questions of government and sometimes even included direct orders.
 Under the Abbasids, the caliph himself no longer preached but assigned the task to the religious judges.
 The Abbasids insisted they were clearing Islam of the secularism of the Umayyads, and this probably helped in strengthening the religious aspect of the sermon.